dentsu-inc/mastercard-dashboard-guidelines/README.md

-# mastercard-dashboard-guidelines
+# Design Guidelines
-Design guidelines for the Mastercard DOMO dashboards.
+These guidelines are for mastercard lac dashboards.

+- Themes and colors
+- Layouts
+- Titles
+- Headers

+## Themes